 Expat mothers and fathers moving to the Spanish capital can take comfort in the warm-natured approach Spanish residents have towards children in Madrid.

-The city has an even warmer child-friendly climate.
-Long spells of sunny skies and dry seasons make for enjoyable outdoor playdates and easy activity planning for the cost-conscious.
+The city's climate also makes for great family outings.
+Long spells of sunny skies and dry seasons are perfect for enjoyable outdoor playdates and easy activity planning for the cost-conscious.

 Education and schools in Madrid